 - #3 Sam’s actual Draftscout profile still lists him as a 3-4 round projection.
 So unless the NFL added an extra 70 picks in the 3rd round there’s even less reason to take a drop in “draft stock” seriously.

 The article doesn’t explicitly say that “draft stock” is a real thing.
-Rob Rang is a dedicated draft writer (despite mocking the Patriots to take Jake Locker with a first round pick which is still awful) who I don’t think would do anything overtly misleading.
+Rob Rang is a dedicated draft writer.
+He’s not always right but I don’t think would do anything overtly misleading.
 In fact he says some very honest things in the article.
 The headline, however, is enough to put a dose of angry social justice into people and garner a few thousand extra clicks.

 I can’t help but shake the feeling that the internet is not only capable of but is dying to lose its collective shit when Michael Sam doesn’t go in the first two rounds.
 Yes, his stats are outstanding.
 He was the SEC defensive player of the year.
-And in my opinion he has one of the fastest first steps in the entire draft class.
 But please, opinionated masses of the internet, trust me when I say that there is more than that when considering draft picks and real reasons why there are more appealing picks than Michael Sams.
 Here’s a crash course on how legit NFL prospects like Sam get scrutinized by NFL scouts:

 - Inflated Stats 9 of his 11 sacks came from just 3 games.
 Three sacks in a game is tremendous but NFL teams like to see consistent production.
 All 3 of those games were blowout wins for Missouri against inferior competition.
 Teams pass more in blowouts and are more vulnerable to sacks.